 UKCA is a component of the MetUM atmosphere, with tracer advection and convective tracer transport being handled by the MetUM.
 UKCA is called from the routine U_MODEL after the atmosphere step.
 The model fields required to run UKCA are taken from standard prognostics and diagnostics and are made available at each timestep.
-To avoid setting up the driving diagnostics by hand, a STASH macro is available in the UMUI.
 Each diagnostic is current at the timestep, and is placed in the D1 array secondary store.
 Diagnostics are held with an associated tag (98).
 UKCA reads the required items from secondary store, reshapes each array and places it in an allocated array.